Connecting in New Ways- Digital Communication in the Arctic

 Goal of the seminar

-With this seminar, we aim to address the possibilities and challenges for our two countries with improved connectivity in the north.
+With this seminar, addressed the possibilities and challenges for our two countries with improved connectivity in the north.
 Are there obstacles in terms of international cooperation?
 Can the changed geopolitical situation propel the urgency for this improved digital connectivity?
 Are regional authorities and governing organisations ready to support this kind of projects?
 What kind of business opportunities are there for existing and new companies?